It’s Official: We Are in a New Crypto Bull Market

 Another reason today’s crypto advance could be different is because of volatility.
 Traders and investors have been actively participating in cryptocurrencies for almost 10 years.
 Therefore, these markets offer substantially more liquidity today versus three to five years ago.

-10 years from now, when we look back and examine today’s bull market, we will probably reach the conclusion that the 2019 cryptocurrency bull market offered a much better trading environment versus the previous advances.
+10 years from now, when we look back and examine today’s bull market, we will probably reach the conclusion that the 2019 cryptocurrency bull market offered a much better Betfair Trading environment versus the previous advances.
 This bull market will go down in the history books as the time when cryptocurrencies officially became listed as a major asset class!

 Bitcoin Update – Last 48 Hours